k4kpk/k4kpk.github.io/sota-guides/Toxaway Mountain (W4C_WM-047).md

 # means: AT&T was marginal in 2017, Verizon failed (year not documented), APRS worked in 2016.
 sms: Y
 ---
-Drive to Trailhead & Trail Guide
+Drive to Trailhead & Trail Guide - Toxaway Mtn
 --------------------------------------------------------
 #### Drive Guide - Toxaway Mountain from Rabun Bald